-(1) The proposed development would not accord with the approach and policy within the adopted development plan which allocates the site for employment use as part of a high quality business park.
+(1) The proposed development would not accord with the adopted development plan which allocates the site for employment use as part of a business park.
 There are no material planning considerations which warrant a departure from the statutory development plan.
-The proposal would undermine the economic objective of sustainable development which seeks to ensure
+The proposal would undermine the economic objective of sustainable development which seeks to ensure that sufficient land is available to support economic growth.
+The proposal would fall contrary to policy E3 of the JAAP, policy NEL3 of the Allocations Plan and policy ED4 of the Core Strategy.

-- that sufficient land is available to support economic growth.
-The proposal would fall contrary to policy E3 of the JAAP, policy NEL3 of the Allocations Plan and policy ED4 of the Core Strategy. - (2) The development, in proposing a significant residential element, would not be a use that would sit comfortably and be in the interests of good spatial planning immediately alongside a large employment site, particularly where the main vehicular access would be expected to be via the adjoining business park; and given the isolated position in respect of existing residential settlements.
-The site would not be in walking distance of existing local facilities and amenities.
-The proposed restriction of the residential use to persons aged over 55, and in a large part for persons requiring at least some element of care runs contrary to any sustainable argument that might be developed in terms of siting residential use immediately adjacent to employment use, given that few of the anticipated residents of the site, owing to their age, would have the potential to be employed, immediately adjacent to their place of residence, within the business site.
-The proposal is not considered to represent sustainable development and would fall contrary to the NPPF. - (3) The NPPF at paragraph 86 requires the application of a sequential test where main town centre uses are proposed which are neither in an existing centre nor in accordance with an up-to-date plan.
-Main town centre uses should be located in town centres, then edge of centre locations, and only if suitable sites are not available should out of centre sites be considered.
-The proposal, in respect of the commercial uses proposed, namely 903 square metres of A1 (retail) and 397 square metres of A3 (restaurant/café) would fall contrary to this requirement and compete with uses that should firstly be sited within Rochford town centre to the detriment of the vitality of this existing centre, and contrary to policy DM32 of the Development Management Plan, policy RTC2 of the Core Strategy and the NPPF. - (4) The proposal, by virtue of the type of residential accommodation proposed, namely age restricted and a significant portion involving an element of care, would not respond most closely to the identified need in the District and would not create a mix of dwellings, contrary to policy H5 of the Core Strategy. - (5) Affordable housing is required in respect of any dwellings proposed that falls within the C3 use class, as set out in policy H4 of the Core Strategy.
+- (2) The proposal is not considered to represent sustainable development and would fall contrary to the NPPF by virtue of proposing a significant residential element which would not be a use that would sit comfortably against and be in the interests of good spatial planning immediately alongside a large employment site.
+This is particularly the case as the main vehicular access would be expected to be via the adjoining business park and given the proposed C2 Use Class development and restriction to persons over 55, (less likely to take advantage of neighbouring employment opportunity) and given the significant distance from existing residential settlements, facilities and amenities. - (3) The proposal, by virtue of the type of residential accommodation proposed, namely age restricted and a significant proportion involving an element of care, would not respond most closely to the identified need in the district and would not cater for a mixed demographic group, contrary to policy H5 of the Core Strategy. - (4) Affordable housing is required in respect of any dwellings proposed that fall within the C3 Use Class, as set out in policy H4 of the Core Strategy.
 The proposed age limitation to over 55's only in relation to the affordable housing and the proposed mix to include a significant proportion of sheltered affordable housing would not fulfil the affordable housing need in the Rochford District most effectively.
-The proposal, for the above-mentioned reasons, would not accord with policy H4 of the Core Strategy.

-(6) The proposed residential development would not accord with the requirement in the NPPF that a sequential approach to flood risk is followed and exception demonstrated.
-There are other sites within the District at lower flood risk.
+The proposal, for the above-mentioned reasons would not accord with policy H4 of the Core Strategy. - (5) The proposed residential development would not accord with the requirement in the NPPF that a sequential approach to flood risk is followed.
+The applicant has not demonstrated that there are no other sites within the district at lower flood risk where the type of development proposed could be delivered.
 The proposal in this regard is therefore objectionable on flood risk grounds contrary to policy ENV3 of the Core Strategy (2011) and relevant parts of Section 14 of the NPPF.